juliokochhann/ffpic/README.md

 FFPIC is an open-source framework for 8-bit PIC microcontrollers.
 It strives to be minimalist and comprehensive while still powerful and flexible.
-This is an alpha release.
+This project is in early stages of development.

 ## How to build